What is chemotherapy?

 Hair loss (alopecia)

-This is probably the most well-known side effect of breast cancer chemotherapy and one which can be very distressing for women.
-It usually occurs gradually from 2 weeks after the first treatment.
+Hair loss, particularly on the scalp, is probably the most well-known side effect of breast cancer chemotherapy and one which can be very distressing for women.
+It usually occurs from 2 weeks after the first treatment and the hair may fall out gradually or more quickly, in clumps.
+Eyebrows, eyelashes, and hair in the underarms, pubic area and beard can also be variably affected.
 Generally the hair begins to grow back about 4-6 weeks after the last treatment.

 The Ministry of Health provides a grant for women who want to wear a wig, and it is a good idea to pick this out before starting treatment to more easily match hair colour, style etc. Scarves and hats are also available and covered by the subsidy.
 Read more here Link to Wigs (Support tab)